KingOfSpades/blog/_posts/2019-10-16-DIY-Personal-CICD-Pipline.md

 ## Ingredients

 Some pre requirements.
 This guide assumes you are using Azure DevOps and DevOps GiT.
 You also need to link your DevOps environment to your Azure Subscription.
-Details for DevOps and DevOps GiT are here:[https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops)
+Details for DevOps and DevOps GiT are here:[DevOps Setup](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops)

 And more on adding Azure to your DevOps environment is here:

-So before we get started, check if you have the following:
+So before we get started, check if you have the following: [Add Azure to DevOps Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops)

 - Active Azure environment;
 - Azure DevOps;
 - Azure DevOps Service set up to connect to your Azure environment;
-- Az CLI installed on you system (see: [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)) .
+- Az CLI installed on you system (see: [Installing Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)) .
 You can also use the Azure Web CLI from your Azure Portal.

 Some notes, I'm using `<Placeholder>` to indicate places where you need to provide code.
 I'm also using Azure CLI in BASH so I'll be using `\` to do linebreaks.
-Replace them with backticks ( ` ) if you're using PowerShell.
+Replace them with backticks ``` ` ``` if you're using PowerShell.

 ## Setting up Azure
 In your Azure environment we are going to setup a Private Azure Container Registry and a Resource Group to deploy your Container instance, get started by login in:
 ```bash
     az login